-These are requests made by browser to server for resources like HTML, CSS, Images or an HTML file that does not exist.
+These are requests made by the browser to the server for resources like HTML, CSS, Images, or an HTML file that does not exist.
 This means unnecessary round trips are created which slows down the webpage.
 This is also the source of creating DNS lookups which slows down the page further.

 Codes 404 / 401